Muay Thai vs Muay Boran

 11. The basics of Muay Boran basics take longer since the curriculum sees the use of takedown and locks in its system.

-12. Both systems focus on competitive combat, but Muay Boran training might feature military-style workouts, which depends on the gym and teachers’ training methods.
+12. Both systems focus on competitive combat, but Muay Boran training might feature military-style workouts, which depend on the gym and teachers’ training methods.

 Tradition vs. Modern